Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage/guide.en-gb.md

 >
 > Find out more [here](https://docs.aws.amazon.com/fr_fr/sdkref/latest/guide/feature-dataintegrity.html){.external}.
 >
-> Follow-up update at OVHcloud [here](https://public-cloud.status-ovhcloud.com/incidents/491vx956zx6b).
+> Follow OVHcloud related updates [here](https://public-cloud.status-ovhcloud.com/incidents/491vx956zx6b).
 >

-To find out how to install the AWS CLI in your environment, we recommend you consult [the official AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions){.external}.
+To find out how to install the AWS CLI in your environment, we recommend you to read [the official AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions){.external}.

 **Check installation**

 ```bash
 user@host:~$ aws --version
 ```

 > [!primary]
 >
-> If you need more information about AWS CLI installation, you should go [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html){.external}.
+> If you need more information about AWS CLI installation, read the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html){.external}.
 >

 #### Collect Credentials

-- You will need your user's Access key* and *Secret key*.
-You can access this information in the ‘Object Storage users’ tab in your Control Panel.
+- You will need your user's *Access key* and *Secret key*.
+You can access this information in the `Object Storage users`{.action} tab in your OVHcloud Control Panel.
 - You will also need your *url_endpoint*.
-If you have already created your bucket, you can access this information from the `My containers` tab, then in the details of your bucket.
+If you have already created your bucket, you can access this information from the `My containers`{.action} tab, then in the details of your bucket.
 Otherwise, follow this [guide](/pages/storage_and_backup/object_storage/s3_location).

-#### Where to find the Endpoint URL of a bucket
+#### Where to find the Endpoint URL of a bucket?

 Click on the name of your bucket to view its details and content: